Nishtha-Priya/Image-Detection-Model-AI/README.md

 # Indian Sign Language Detection Model AI (Real-Time)
-A real-time hand sign detection system that uses a live webcam feed to recognize Indian Sign Language (ISL) gestures using machine learning and computer vision.
+A real-time hand sign detection system that uses a live webcam feed to recognize Indian Sign Language (ISL) gestures using machine learning and computer vision. <br>
-This project demonstrates an end-to-end real-time computer vision pipeline, from model training to live camera-based inference.
+This repository contains a real-time computer vision system that detects Indian Sign Language hand gestures from a live webcam feed.
+The model is trained using a curated dataset, and is integrated into a webcam application for real-time inference.
 ## Dataset
 - Indian Sign Language Dataset (Kaggle)
 - https://www.kaggle.com/datasets/soumyakushwaha/indian-sign-language-dataset

 Dataset is not included due to size and licensing constraints.

+## Features
+- Real-time hand gesture recognition
+- Live webcam input processing
+- Preprocessed and trained on labeled ISL data
+- End-to-end integration with Python and OpenCV

 ## How It Works
 - Train ML models on ISL hand sign data